 On Friday 9th March 2018, Liverpool lime street Station unveiled a rejuvenated gift to the public.
-This was the recreation of what has become known an “The Bullring” Mural.
+This was the recreation of what has become known as “The Bullring” Mural with new concrete panels by Evans Precast Concrete.

 In recent years the mural had fallen into disrepair and as part of network rails upgrade plan, the mural had to be removed to install a new power supply.